zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 ## From LLM to Agentic AI

-LLMs are, by definition, large language *models*.
-In other words: they cannot actually execute external actions on their own.

-In order to make LLMs more useful, we provide them the surrounding *harness*, which includes:

-- **tools** that allow read/write;
-- **memory** and **retrieval** systems that handle context;
-- **state** and **workflow** tracking that allows multi-step processes and loops;
-- **permissions** and **policy** that define action boundaries; and
-- **instructions** that *hopefully* specify what the objective is.

-The LLM supplies the reasoning and control, and the harness links the model to the execution environment.

-And thus we have what is now known as “agentic AI”: systems capable of executing seemingly complex, multi-turn operations.

-Many describe this as “autonomous” because the underlying engineering pattern is new to them, when in fact developers have been building (and using) various types of execution harnesses for *decades*.
-The novelty is that an LLM can now sit inside a suitably configured loop as a language-based controller, adapting workflows at runtime.
+An LLM cannot execute anything on its own.
+It needs a harness: tools, memory, state management, permissions, instructions.
+The harness is not new — developers have been building execution loops for decades.
+What is new is that an LLM can now sit inside one as a language-based controller, adapting workflows at runtime without explicit branching logic.

-But this flexibility comes with a scaling problem: the more the system is allowed to decide for itself, the more tokens it may spend resolving ambiguity.
+This flexibility is also the problem.
+The more the system is allowed to decide for itself, the more tokens it may spend resolving ambiguity — and ambiguity, in an agentic system, is not bounded by design.
+It expands with the search space.

 ## Ambiguity Expands the Search Space